top of page

 avoided due to the significant portien content of the food/ food ingredient.

-The soy in some of these foods are processed with heat, fermentation which can cause partial hydrolysis, chemical modifications and use of proteolytic enzymes which may change the structural makeup of the soy bean portein and potentially render them less allergenic.
+The soy in some of these foods are processed with heat, and often fermented (for example soy sauce) which can cause partial hydrolysis, chemical modifications and use of proteolytic enzymes which may change the structural makeup of the soy bean protein and potentially render them potentially less allergenic.

 At this point in time, the impacts of processing on the allergenicity of soybean protein have not been well studied.